The Most Beautiful Waterfall Hikes Near Nashville

 Walls of Jericho

 This isn’t an excursion for the casual hiker, as it’s an eight-mile round trip from the Tennessee trailhead to this remarkable natural formation, that is actually in Alabama.
 But it’s worth it when you arrive to bask in the splendor of this bowl-shaped box canyon with 200-foot tall walls and a Turkey Creek-fed cascade streaming from halfway down the walls.
 The remoteness of the location means that you’ll probably spend most of your hike alone in pristine nature.
-In fact, it’s so out of the way that cell phone reception can be spotty, so be sure to tell someone where you’re going and when you’ll check back in with them.
+Make sure check sunset times in advance and leave yourself plenty of time to get back to your vehicle, because this wilderness is no place to wander around in after dark.

 Greeter Falls is part of the Savage Gulf trail system and the South Cumberland State Park.
 The falls themselves are impressive with a fifty-foot plunge over a limestone ledge into a pool below, but it also offers the bonus that the 1.6-mile loop trail to reach it is dog-friendly.
 Take your pooch on a fairly easy hike, but keep them on a leash.